|Study Guide to Masters and Bachelors Degree Courses|

 Hydraulics and hydraulic works; Land survey; Transportation and Road Engineering; Geotechnical Engineering; Structural Engineering.

-Graduates in a degree programme taught in English, English native speakers and graduates in English language and literature or equivalent are exempted from this assessment.
-The Degree Programme may require students to recover any initial deficit, if their knowledge of the English language is below the B2 level on admission.
 For Non-EU citizens, an annual quota of places is set each year by the University of Bologna.
-For the Master’s in Civil Engineering, in the academic year 2017/2018, a maximum of 60 Non-EU students will be accepted.
+For the Master’s in Civil Engineering, in the academic year 2018/2019, a maximum of 60 Non-EU students will be accepted.

 Please note: no entrance exam nor Italian proficiency test are required for the Master’s Degree Programme in Civil Engineering.